marcomc/splinter/README.md

 __This is helpful for a central support team to maintain profiles to be used company wise while letting the employees in a satellite office to run their own provisioning__

 #### Deployable packages
+> If you are deploying a FileVaultMaster keychain file, __make sure to remove the private key from it__

 Splinter can create deployable packages with pre-installed dependencies such as Python, Ansible, Galaxy roles and profiles to copied to the target machines.
 You could also include manually download installation packages for non-MacAppsStore applications (i.e. antivirus software)